Sewage Treatment Plant and Septic Tank Systems - HOME

 REED-BED Sewage Treatment: The Theory

-The theory of Reed-Bed sewage treatment is simple, though in practise, the treatment is often far from satisfactory due to incorrect design and infrequent maintenance of the system.reed bed treating sewage treatment unit effluent
+The theory of Reed-Bed sewage treatment is simple, though in practise, the treatment is often far from satisfactory due to incorrect design and infrequent maintenance of the system.

-We have stopped our reed bed design work due to the very cold weather during the last 2 winters.
-Many systems froze solid for weeks and the resulting pollution and problems, due to the complete lack of sanitation for the owners, has made us re-evaluate their suitability for the current UK climate.
+We have stopped our reed bed design work due to the very cold weather during recent winters and because one of our clients nearly died because of an infection caught whilst maintaining the bed.
+Many systems in the North East froze solid for weeks and the resulting pollution and problems, due to the complete lack of sanitation for the owners, has made us re-evaluate their suitability for the current Northern UK climate.

 The Common Reed ( Phragmites Australis.) has the ability to transfer oxygen from its leaves, down through its stem and out via its root system in the gravel bed.
 This encourages micro-organisms that digest the pollutants in sewage to colonise the area.